 Step Three – Apply the Right Network Traffic Monitoring Tool

 Beyond a network topology mapper, monitoring network traffic generally requires four additional essential network monitoring tools:

-While NetFlow was created by Cisco, the term, “Netflow Analyzer” is a now a generic term used to describe flow data from any vendor, such as Juniper, a.k.a., JFlow.
+While was created by Cisco, the term, “Netflow Analyzer” is now a generic term used to describe flow data from any vendor, such as Juniper, a.k.a., JFlow.
 IPFIX is a flow standard used with many vendors.
-In short, flow analysis of network traffic is essential to seeing the full-picture, such as network traffic from site-to-site or device-to-device.
+In short, flow analysis of network traffic is essential to see the full picture, such as network traffic from site-to-site or device-to-device.
 Most network traffic issues can be resolved through flow analysis.

 A packet analyzer is used to decode the actual packets of network traffic.
-While NetFlow Analyzers are useful for most network traffic issues, packet analyzers allow you to analyzer each packet for deep packet inspection (DPI) and troubleshoot more difficult application issues, especially those related to voice over IP (VoIP) and video conferencing, such as WebEx.
+While NetFlow Analyzers are useful for most network traffic issues, packet analyzers allow you to analyze each packet for deep packet inspection (DPI) and troubleshoot more difficult application issues, especially those related to voice over IP (VoIP) and video conferencing, such as Cisco WebEx conferencing.

 Network Performance Dashboard

 Most network traffic monitoring toolsets come complete with a performance dashboard.
 These dashboards provide a high-level overview of what’s happening with network traffic.
 Enterprise-level tools, such as LiveNX, allow for the consolidation of all data sources, so you truly have a complete picture of your entire network, across all domains.